ICT-Mahidol/Gemini-2023/crystal.md

 13. The system must have the capability to provide a test access mode that allows full control of subsystems without interrupting ongoing observations.

-14. No effect on performance of ongoing observation during monitoring, testing, and administrative access.
+14. No effect on the performance of ongoing observation during monitoring, testing, and administrative access.

 15. The system must have the capability for system utilization and efficiency inquiry using administrative access without affecting ongoing operations.